 - 1. Personal Illness (Absence)-Personal illness, illness in family, and family emergencies that follow the proper procedures above for reporting an absence. - 2.
 College Visits (Official)-Seniors and juniors are permitted up to 3 absences during the school year to visit a college/university.
 Sophomores and freshmen must have prior approval from the college counselor to take a school recognized visit.
 Seniors may not apply for a college visit after May 1st. - 3.
 Family Vacation-It is recognized that planned family trips often provide enrichment to regular classroom instruction.
-It is further recognized that employers cannot always grant vacation periods which fall within the school vacation and holiday period and for families to be together, some trips must necessarily be schedule during the academic year. - Application for approval (JED-E) must be made by a parent of guardian at least two weeks in advance.
-If the student is not a member of the immediate family, his/her parent or guardian must complete the application.
-Each student is limited to one approved trip of 10 school days or less per school year without loss of academic standing, provided proper assignment make-up work is completed, including tests and final examinations.
-More than one trip with a cumulative of 10 days or less may be approved by the building principal or his/her designee.
-Trips of more than 10 school days shall not be approved except in extraordinary circumstances as determined by the building principal or his/her designee.
-If a student is absent for family travel outside of the ten (10) days of excused absences allowed by the District/ he/she will be considered unexcused from school and subject to truancy regulations.
-The school district may be obligated to report the parent/ guardian to the Franklin County Juvenile Court System and file lack of compliance with the compulsory education rules.
+It is further recognized that employers cannot always grant vacation periods which fall within the school vacation and holiday period and for families to be together, some trips must necessarily be scheduled during the academic year.

+Application for approval (JED-E) must be made by a parent or guardian at least two weeks in advance.
+If the student is not a member of the immediate family, their parent or guardian must complete the application.
+Each student is limited to one approved trip of 5 school days or less per school year without loss of academic standing, provided proper assignment make-up work is completed, including tests and final examinations.
+More than one trip with a cumulative of 5 days or less may be approved by the building principal or their designee.
+Trips of more than 5 school days shall not be approved except in extraordinary circumstances as determined by the superintendent or their designee.
+If a student is absent for family travel outside of the five (5) days of excused absences allowed by the District, they will be considered unexcused from school and subject to truancy regulations.
+The school district may be obligated to report the parent/guardian to the Franklin County Juvenile Court System and file lack of compliance with the compulsory education rules.
 Communication with the school and family is crucial and attempts can be made to design online or other opportunities when applicable.